chukShirley/rpg-intro/README.md

 ENDIF;
 ```

 Variables are case-insensitive and cannot start with numeric digits (but can contain them).
-Variables must be defined at the top of your program/procedure It is good practice to start variables in the global scope with a lowercase ‘g’ – variables in a local scope to start with a lowercase ‘l’.
+Variables must be defined at the top of your program/procedure It is good practice to start variables in the global scope with a lowercase 'g' – variables in a local scope to start with a lowercase 'l'.

 ```
 **FREE